Disinheriting, Being Disinherited

 In any event, do be sure you’ll feel good, long-term, about disinheriting the person.
 Don’t let a temporary flare-up outweigh the longer-term picture.
 Of course, the decision isn’t permanent—As long as you retain sufficient mental capacity, you can change beneficiaries later.

 Even if you feel there is a more worthy beneficiary and that you’ll continue to feel that way, still think twice before disinheriting someone.
-Even if disinheriting is justified, that person probably will feel hurt and thus—rational or not—possibly sue your heirs, likely costing them serious money, time, and stress.
+Even if disinheriting is justified, that person probably will feel hurt and perhaps—rational or not—possibly sue your heirs, likely costing them serious money, time, and stress.

 Mitigating the effects